 It’s hard to keep good news a secret.
 Some organizations think they can work “hush-hush” without us noticing, but at NIDA, we’re always on the lookout for people and places that are doing a new thing.
-So (drum roll please), let me introduce you to WyoCARE, the Wyoming Chemical Abuse Research Education (CARE) project:
+So (drum roll please), let me introduce you to WyoCARE [link removed], the Wyoming Chemical Abuse Research Education (CARE) project:

 WyoCARE is an organization that supports healthy living and substance abuse prevention in the state of Wyoming.
 So, what makes it so special?
 Well, WyoCARE not only provides free and interesting resources (like stickers, bookmarks, and magnets) on drug abuse and other healthy topics, its staff—along with a great team of graduate student and AmeriCorps volunteers—provide trainings, workshops, and consultations when they’re not busy sending out materials.
 It is this kind of “CAREing” that has helped them disseminate over a quarter million resources in the last three months!